Neom: Surveillance

-Designers of The Line announced plans to use data as a currency to manage and provide facilities such as power, waste, water, healthcare, transport and security.
+Designers of The Line announced plans to use data as a currency to manage and provide facilities such as power, waste, water, healthcare, transport, and security.
 It was said that data would also be collected from the smartphones of the residents, their homes, facial recognition cameras and multiple other sensors.
-According to Joseph Bradley, the chief executive of Neom Tech & Digital Co., the data sweep would help developers feed the collected information to the city for further predicting and customizing every user's needs.
+According to Joseph Bradley, the chief executive of Neom Tech & Digital Co., the data sweep would help developers feed the collected information to the city to better predict and tailor to every user's needs.

 However, Saudi Arabia's poor human rights record and use of espionage and surveillance technology for spying on its citizens emerged as a roadblock, according to digital rights experts.
 Vincent Mosco, a researcher into the social effects of technology, stated that "the surveillance concerns are justified" while further adding that "it is, in effect, a surveillance city".
 The Saudi Ministry of Communications and Information Technology did not respond to digital rights experts and researchers' requests for comments.

 Viability and concept

-The project has been critiqued as a "laboratory of false solutions" inasmuch as carbon capture and storage (CCS), green hydrogen, and carbon-offsetting are self-serving panaceas backed by the fossil fuel industry which do not work at scale.
+The project has been critiqued as a "laboratory of false solutions" in the sense that carbon capture and storage (CCS), green hydrogen, and carbon-offsetting are said by their critics to be self-serving panaceas backed by the fossil fuel industry which do not work at scale.

-In October 2022, Neom was announced as the host of the 2029 Asian Winter Games, a decision that received criticism concerning its adverse environmental impact.
+In October 2022, Neom was announced as the host of the 2029 Asian Winter Games, a decision that drew criticism for its potential environmental impact.
 Amidst increasing global-warming concerns, the project drew multiple points of concern, including the expected high temperatures in the desert land, the energy impact, and detour of local water resources to the construction of artificial ski slopes from scratch.
 Raphael Le Magoariec, a political scientist and specialist in the geopolitics of sports in the Persian Gulf region said that Riyadh "mainly wants to promote its city of the future".
 International Ski and Snowboard Federation secretary general Michel Vion expressed surprise at the decision of the Olympic Council of Asia and Olympic downhill silver medalist Johan Clarey said, "it is awful for our sport."
+In 2026, Kazakhstan replaced Neom as the host the 2029 Asian Winter Games, as plans to build the Neom ski resort were scaled back.

-Furthermore Salman's vision for the city includes such fanciful technologies as flying cars, robot maids, dinosaur robots, and even a giant artificial moon.
-Former managers and executives involved in the Neom megaproject have said that the project's projections are completely unrealistic and that some of them refused to sign off on plans.
+Furthermore, Mohammed bin Salman's vision for the city includes futuristic technologies such as flying cars, robot maids, dinosaur robots, and even a giant artificial moon.
+Former managers and executives involved in Neom have said that the megaproject's projections are completely unrealistic and that some of them refused to sign off on plans.
 Dissenters and skeptics have been removed from Neom-related projects.